 Skin tightening is achieved by applying the laser treatment to the skin, which produces a controlled injury to the collagen-producing layer, the dermis.
 Existing collagen is contracted, and new collagen production is ramped up.

 Collagen is your skin’s infrastructure, the matrix that holds you together.
-When you contract and stimulate collagen, it has a tightening, toning effect on your tissue, resulting in a visible skin tightening effect.
+When you contract and stimulate collagen, it has a tightening and toning effect on your tissue, resulting in a visible skin tightening effect.

 We have many devices for skin tightening, depending on your individual needs.